strongloop/strongloop.com2/_posts/2018-09-12-loopback4-openapi-cli.md

   - News
 ---

 LoopBack - both the team and the framework - has been a longtime advocate and adopter of open API standards.
-For 3.x versions of teh OpenAPI Specification, the framework uses [Swagger 2.0] to power the API explorer since its first release.
+For 3.x versions of the OpenAPI Specification, the framework uses [Swagger 2.0] to power the API explorer since its first release.
 The CLI also provides [lb swagger] command to automatically generate LoopBack artifacts from Swagger documents as the starting point of fully functional API implementations.

 The [OpenAPI Specification 3.0.0] was released in July 2017.
 We have [embraced it for our API creation experience] with LoopBack 4 so that developers can simply create APIs as TypeScript classes and methods and decorate them with OpenAPI 3.0.x compatible metadata.
 It's so called code-first or bottom-up approach.
 What about starting with an API design specification?
 API consumers and providers often want to discuss, understand, and agree on the APIs as a contract first, before building code for either the client or server.
 To support that, we’re excited to announce the availability of the `lb4 openapi` command which can generate LoopBack 4 controllers and models that expose APIs conforming to the OpenAPI specification.